-Tanak Foundations-Concepts in Judges-Part 13
+Tanak Foundations-Concepts in Judges-Chapter 17

 Posted in All Teachings, Articles, Idioms, Phrases and Concepts, Prophecy/Eschatology, The Festivals of the Lord, The Tanak, Tying into the New Testament